eclipse-archived/ceylon-lang.org/documentation/1.3/roadmap.md

 # #{page.title}

 Ceylon 1.3.0 [has been released](/download) and we've already started development of Ceylon 1.3.1.
-Tthe goals of the 1.3.1 release include:
+Goals of the 1.3.1 release include:

 - [#6515](https://github.com/ceylon/ceylon/issues/6515) `static`
   members in Ceylon classes